Gaolaboratory/SCV/README.md

 Example using uploaded .pdb file from [RCSB](https://www.rcsb.org/) other than default Alphafold pdb structures:

-1. Download a monomeric structure from RCSB database[3hff](https://www.rcsb.org/structure/3HFF)
+1. Download a monomeric structure [3hff](https://www.rcsb.org/structure/3HFF) from RCSB database
-2. Upload downloaded 3hff.pdb in the [scv.lab.gy](http://scv.lab.gy/)
+2. Upload downloaded 3hff.pdb in [SCV](http://scv.lab.gy/)
 3. Copy and paste PSMs of your interest (e.g. ATKAVAVLKGDGPVQG)
-4. Click 'Next' and visualize the sequence coverage on your own PDB structure with SCV
+4. Click 'Next' and visualize the sequence coverage on your own PDB structure with [SCV](http://scv.lab.gy/)
 <img src="/images/3hff_pdb_example.png" width="300">

 note: if you encounter issues visualizing your own pdb file, please contact us.
 Some pdb files need further clean-up before using directly in SCV.